 Don't Let Your Polish Touch Your Cuticles

 Dunne notes that many people often apply top coat messily thinking that it doesn’t matter because it is clear.
-"Au contraire!" she touts.
+"Au contraire!" she says.
 "Topcoat needs to fully cover your polish to ensure your polish is protected from chips and scuffs.
 It should not, however, touch your cuticles.
 Getting top coat on your cuticles can cause your polish to lift off of your nail (whether it’s regular polish or gel polish)."
-At the end of the day, while it takes more time to paint carefully, remember that any polish that is not covered in topcoat will chip more easily.
+At the end of the day, while it takes more time to paint carefully, remember that any polish that is not covered in a top coat will chip more easily.

-The same rule of thumb is true for colored nail polish.
-After painting your nails (or getting them painted), make sure to clean up any stray polish that's made its way onto your cuticles and surrounding skin.
-"Polish on the skin or cuticles makes it easier for polish to lift," Gibson Tuttle says.
-A great way to do this is with the Olive & June Clean Up Brush, $8.
+"Polish on the skin or cuticles makes it easier for the polish to lift," Gibson Tuttle says.
+A great way to clean up stray polish is with the Olive & June Clean Up Brush, $8.

 Paint Thin Coats

 Quite simply, Gibson Tuttle says that "thick coats of polish equal chipping and peeling."
 Dunne tacks onto this, noting that, while some people think that the thicker the coat of polish, the stronger it will be, it's actually the total opposite.
 "The thinner the coats, and the longer you let them dry in-between coats, the longer the polish will last," she says.